awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-settings.md

 ### activateWindows<a name="ec2launch-v2-activatewindows"></a>

-Activates Windows against a set of KMS servers\.
+Activates Windows against a set of AWS KMS servers\.

 *Frequency* — once